joebew42/joebew42.github.io/_posts/2020-11-26-monitor-behaviours-not-states.markdown

 > Is it possible to reduce the number of tests suite, and at the same time reach a better level of observability and increase our confidence through all the different parts of our systems?

-The following is a thought that I had regarding testing and monitoring software.
+The following is a thought I had regarding testing and monitoring software.

 I am not in the debate of what software is.
 Whatever we believe a software is, a product, a service, or a bunch of lines of code that miraculously do what is expected to do.

 I just want to share a few thoughts regarding **testing and monitoring software**.

-## Common tendency in testing and monitoring?
+## Common trends in testing and monitoring

-From what I have seen, and based on my experience in the software industry, the common tendency in testing and monitoring is to invest a lot of effort in creating a dedicated suite of tests based on specific purposes.
+From what I have seen, and based on my experience in the software industry, the common trend in testing and monitoring is to invest a lot of effort in creating a dedicated suite of tests based on specific purposes.

 Let me provide a few examples: